Fluctuating Diffusivity Emerges even in Binary Gas Mixtures: Numerical results

-The dependence of the EB parameter on $\Delta t$ is theoretically shown to be weak when $T\gg \Delta t$ \cite{uneyama2015fluctuation}.
-Thus, we set $\Delta t/\tau_c=10$ and calculate the EB parameter as the function of $T$.
-Fig~\ref{fig_eb} displays the observation-time dependence of the EB parameter.
-EB parameter simply shows a decay, $\text{EB} \propto T^{-1}$, in the entire $T$ range for $\mu = 10^{2}$.
-This means that the dynamics of the molecule $A$ is the Gaussian process.
-In contrast, for $\mu=10^{-4}$, the EB parameter exhibits a shoulder before $\text{EB} \propto T^{-1}$ decay.
-It is also observed for other sufficiently small mass ratios, $\mu\ll 1$, as shown in supplemental material.
-The existence of such a shoulder can be attributed to the fluctuating diffusivity, and the characteristic crossover time $\tau_{\text{EB}}$ from the shoulder to the Gaussian decay can be interpreted as the relaxation time of the fluctuating diffusivity\cite{uneyama2015fluctuation}.
-The crossover time $\tau_{\text{EB}}$ for $\mu=10^{-4}$ is estimated from two curve fittings, $\text{EB} \propto T^{-\alpha}$ with $0 < \alpha < 1$ for short $T$ and $\text{EB} \propto T^{-1}$ for long $T$ regions. $\tau_{EB}$ for $\mu=10^{-4}$ is approximately the same with the timescale where the van Hove correlation function becomes Gaussian.
-Also here, $\tau_{EB}$ roughly corresponds to the same to the persistent time of the fast and slow regions in Fig.~\ref{fig_trajectory}(b).
+The dependence of the EB parameter on $\Delta t$ was theoretically proven to be weak when $T\gg \Delta t$ \cite{uneyama2015fluctuation}.
+Therefore, we set $\Delta t/\tau_c=10$ and calculate the EB parameter as a function of $T$ for $T/\tau_c\ge 10^2$.
+Figure~\ref{fig_eb} displays the observation time dependence of the EB parameter, which simply exhibits a decay $\text{EB} \propto T^{-1}$ in the entire $T$ range for $\mu = 10^{2}$.
+This implies that the dynamics of molecule $A$ follows a Gaussian process.
+In contrast, for $\mu=10^{-4}$, the EB parameter exhibits a shoulder before the Gaussian decay $\text{EB} \propto T^{-1}$.
+This is also observed for other sufficiently small mass ratios, $\mu\ll 1$, as shown in Fig.~\ref{fig_appendix_eb} in Appendix.
+The existence of this shoulder can be attributed to the fluctuating diffusivity \cite{uneyama2015fluctuation}, and the characteristic crossover time $\tau_{\text{EB}}$ from the shoulder to the $\text{EB} \propto T^{-1}$ decay can be interpreted as the relaxation time of the fluctuating diffusivity\cite{uneyama2015fluctuation}.
+The crossover time $\tau_{\text{EB}}$ for $\mu=10^{-4}$ is estimated from the two curve fittings $\text{EB} \propto T^{-\alpha}$ where $0 < \alpha < 1$ for short $T$ and $\text{EB} \propto T^{-1}$ for long $T$ regions.
+The obtained $\tau_{\text{EB}}$ for $\mu=10^{-4}$ is approximately equal to the time scale at which the van Hove correlation function becomes Gaussian.